 United Arab Emirates

-Under the Emirate level tax decrees, income tax is payable under a progressive rate system, with rates up to 55%.
+Under the Emirate-level tax decrees, income tax is payable under a progressive rate system, with rates up to 55%.
 However, in practice, these tax decrees have not been applied.
-Instead, branches of foreign banks are subject to income tax at a flat rate of 20% under separate Emirate level bank decrees.
-Companies engaged in UAE oil and gas and petrochemical activities are subject to income tax at 55%+ rates under their individual UAE concession agreements or fiscal letters.
+Instead, branches of foreign banks are subject to income tax at a flat rate of 20% under separate Emirate-level bank decrees.
+Companies engaged in UAE oil and gas and petrochemical activities are subject to income tax at varying rates under their individual UAE concession agreements or fiscal letters.

-The Federal UAE CT Law, which is effective from the financial years beginning on or after 1 June 2023, will be applicable across all Emirates and will apply to all business and commercial activities, except to the following persons (subject to conditions):
+The Federal UAE CT Law, which is effective for each taxable person’s new financial year beginning on or after 1 June 2023, will be applicable across all Emirates and will apply to all business and commercial activities, except to the following exempt persons (subject to conditions):

-- Person engaged in an Extractive Business in the UAE;
+- Person engaged in an extractive business in the United Arab Emirates.

-- Person engaged in a Non-Extractive Natural Resource Business in the UAE;
+- Person engaged in a non-extractive natural resource business in the United Arab Emirates.

-- Juridical person incorporated in the State that is wholly owned and controlled by certain Exempt Persons; and
+- Juridical person incorporated in the state that is wholly owned and controlled by certain exempt persons.

 UAE CT will be applicable at the following rates: